void-linux/void-packages/Manual.md

 `do_configure()`, `do_build()`, etc., and may overwrite default `do_fetch()` and
 `do_extract()` that fetch and extract files defined in `distfiles` variable.

+- `cargo` For packages written in rust that use Cargo for building.
+Configuration arguments (such as `--features`) can be defined in the variable `configure_args` and are passed to cargo during `do_build`.

 - `cmake` For packages that use the CMake build system, configuration arguments can be passed in via `configure_args`.
 The `cmake_builddir` variable may be defined to specify the directory for building under `build_wrksrc` instead of